Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Examples

 where $x$ denotes the position coordinate and $y$ denotes the velocity coordinate.
 The scalar parameter $\mu$ is an indication of the strength of the nonlinearity.
 Stabilizing these dynamics using the input $u$ is an important objective in electrical circuits and networks \cite{EN1, EN2, EN3}.

-We note that conditions \eqref{eq:f_cond} and \eqref{eq:g_cond} are not satisfied as the dynamics are clearly not globally Lipschitz continuous.
+We note that finding $D_f$ and $D_g$ in \eqref{eq:f_cond} and \eqref{eq:g_cond} is not straightforward for any non-trivial choice of $\X$, as the dynamics \eqref{eq:VDP} are not globally Lipschitz.
 Further, though the dynamics are linear in the input, we note that $g_0 = $ does not have full row rank, thus violating Assumption \ref{asm:ctrb}.
 Despite these limitations, this example illustrates that the procedure described in Section~\ref{sec:Method} can be used to stabilize the dynamics \eqref{eq:VDP}.
 From a randomly chosen initial state $x_0 = [2.90~ 0.17]^{\T}$, we seek to achieve the target state $x_{tg} = [0~ 0]^{\T}$ and set $t^* = 7$.

 Fig.~\ref{fig:VDP} illustrates state trajectories and control inputs for this example with $\mu = 0.2$.
 Once again, it is clear that the target state is achieved while satisfying the input constraint, despite $g_0$ not having full row rank and the assumption of global Lipschitz continuity being violated.
 Further, $t^*$ is simply chosen as a design parameter, and may not satisfy condition \eqref{eq:t_cond}.
 In view of Remark \ref{rem:relax}, the additional error arising from violating Assumption \ref{asm:ctrb} decays to zero.
 However, we show in our next example that there may exist some non-zero steady-state error.